-As discussed in Note 2(A) to the financial statements, the financial statements present only the Fund 940 and do not purport to, and do not, present fairly the financial position of either the State of Illinois or the Commission as of June 30, 2021, the respective changes in their financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 2(A), the financial statements present only the financial statements of the Fund 940 and do not purport to, and do not, present fairly the financial position of the State of Illinois or the Commission, as of June 30, 2022, the changes in its financial position, or its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

-Further, as discussed in Note 16 to the financial statements, Fund 940 has a total net position (deficit) of (\$5,951,591) as of June 30, 2021.
+Further, as discussed in Note 16 to the financial statements, Fund 940 has a total net position (deficit) of (\$5,467,321) as of June 30, 2022.
 This deficit, which is presented on an accrual basis, is the excess of total liabilities and deferred inflows of resources over total assets and deferred outflows of resources.
 Management of the Commission stated that, subject to approval by the Self-Insurers Advisory Board (Board) established within the Commission, future assessments will be used to meet Fund 940's obligations in the future.
 Our opinion is not modified with respect to this matter.

-Finally, as discussed in Note 2(M) to the financial statements, Fund 940's recorded unpaid claims of \$4,578,019 as of June 30, 2021, were determined from an actuarial analysis performed by the Commission's actuary.
+Finally, as discussed in Note 2(M) to the financial statements, Fund 940's recorded unpaid claims of \$4,433,943 as of June 30, 2022, were determined from an actuarial analysis performed by the Commission's actuary.
 Additionally, as discussed in Note 14(B) to the financial statements, the actuary did not calculate an estimate for four types of speculative losses due to significant uncertainty in estimating these contingencies arising from Fund 940's limited historical claim experience to date.
-Given these conditions, it is possible Fund 940 may experience additional losses than currently reserved for in Fund 940's unpaid claims liability at June 30, 2021.
+Given these conditions, it is possible Fund 940 may experience additional losses than currently reserved for in Fund 940's unpaid claims liability at June 30, 2022.
 Our opinion is not modified with respect to this matter.